goreleaser/goreleaser/www/content/ci.md

           - curl -sL https://git.io/goreleaser | bash
 ```

-The following YAML file, `createSecret.yml` creates a new secret item that is called goreleaser
+The following YAML file, `createSecret.yml` creates a new secret item that is
-with one environment variable, named GITHUB_TOKEN:
+called GoReleaser with one environment variable, named `GITHUB_TOKEN`:

 ```yml
 apiVersion: v1alpha